dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

 ## About this guide

-*Last updated 29.10.2012 12:28*
+*Last updated 11.03.2013*

-*These instructions are located in css/styleguide.md and are written using [markdown](http://en.wikipedia.org/wiki/Markdown).
-For a good online editor, check out [Dillinger](http://dillinger.io/).*

-The stylesheet documentation containined in this styleguide is dynamically generated from the CSS stylesheets using KSS (Knyle Style Sheets).
+The documentation in the following pages (navigable by the jump menu at the top of the page) has been written into this project's stylesheets using KSS (Knyle Style Sheets).

-The rest of the information on this page is for CSS developers who wish to contribute to the maintenance of this guide.
+KSS involves adding structured comments to CSS files.
+These comments create an index, HTML snippets which are transformed into live demos which demonstrate the any style variants, and a place to makes any notes which would be useful to the client or fellow developers.

 ### Setup and usage instructions for developers